 If you know what you want people to do on your website, you will be able to track if and when they do it.
 Google Analytics is a brilliant tool to track your visitors and their actions.
 There are also other great tools like Hotjar that can track your visitors’ mouse movements.
 Tools like these can help you to pinpoint problems on your website that may be confusing your customers.

-10. Do you plan to make changes after your website launches?
+10. Do you want to make changes yourself after your website launches?